Capital losses

 If you own shares that are now of no value and therefore worthless, or almost worthless, you might be able to make a ‘negligible value claim’.

-• the date that HMRC receive the claim; and
+1. The date that HMRC receive the claim.

-• a date you specify on the claim that may be in either of the two previous tax years, if the shares became worthless or almost worthless at that time or earlier.
-This allows you to treat the loss as arising in a different tax year – this may be important if you have large gains in one of the two years as it could help you minimise any capital gains tax bill.
+2. A date you specify on the claim, that may be in either of the two previous tax years, if the shares became worthless or almost worthless at that time or earlier.
+This allows you to treat the loss as arising in a different tax year – this may be important if you have large gains in one of the two years as it could help you minimise any CGT bill.

 You then work out your capital loss as if you sold the shares for their negligible value on that date.